MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 # Java support on Azure and Azure Stack

 Java developers are fully supported on Azure and Azure Stack.
-For Microsoft managed services, default builds of OpenJDK 8 and 11 are provided (and in some cases can be overridden).
-For other services, the developer is free to choose the distribution and version they wish.
+Microsoft managed services provide default builds of OpenJDK 8 and 11, which you can override in some cases.
+For other services, you're free to use the distribution and version of your choice.

 ## Services with a managed or default JDK